hackseq/hs19-pop/README.md

 ![What is popping at PolyMapper?
 Well, here is the icon!](https://cdn.iconsflow.com/_EVw3_RGZ8ezMuF0wlyAJn0c0XCbMTKZ0bAbcyI_kEFFNM8I.png)

 Welcome to Polymapper!
-PolyMapper aims to model and

-Polypharmacy is the description of the adverse effects that arise when multiple medications are consumed by a person.
-The limit currently recorded for viewing the drug impacts is five.
-Five is a seemingly arbitrary number that has been assigned for when any number of drugs, innocuous or not, seems to be a deadly mixture.
-Polypharmacy is not well-studied or well-understood.
-PolyMapper aims to determine untoward reactions prior to prescribing drugs in order to provide doctors and pharmacists a database to refer to prior to doling out medications.
-(Edit this)
+PolyMapper aims to model and predict drug combinations that will lead to polypharmacy.
+Polypharmacy is the condition observed in patients who are taking five or more medications.
+When a patient is taking five or more drugs, the patient will start developing adverse health effects that are not known side-effects for the medications they are taking.
+PolyMapper aims to address polypharmacy by determining which combinations of drugs produce adverse effects, determining which pathways are high risk for the combinations of drugs, and providing a platform to model said interactions.

 # Motivation
 This needs to discuss what is going on for the project.
 Why we decided to use what we did.
 RShiny is simpler to deploy for majority of members.  --> For example.